aws/sagemaker-python-sdk/doc/overview.rst

 JumpStart scripts
 -----------------

-To adapt JumpStart models for the SageMaker Python SDK, a custom script is needed to perform training or inference.
+To adapt JumpStart models for SageMaker, a custom script is needed to perform training or inference.
 JumpStart maintains a suite of scripts used for each of the models in the JumpStart S3 bucket, which can be accessed using the SageMaker Python